TongLin1997/ECE_143_prj/README.md

 You can view our presentation by click here https://github.com/TongLin1997/ECE_143_prj/blob/master/Presentation.pdf

-## packages that need to be installed
+## Packages that need to be installed

 ```
 numpy